What to Expect at a Veterinary Appointment

 - What types of animals do you treat?

-We take care of all small domestic pets.
-From dogs and cats, to rabbits, reptiles, hamsters and birds, we are here to treat your pet with the care they deserve.
+We take care of all small domestic pets like dogs and cats, We are here to treat your pet with the care they deserve.

 - Where can I purchase my pet's prescription and food?